creatvie-introvert/sudologic/README.md

 ### Business Goals
 - Offer a free, high-quality Sudoku experience to attract and retain users.
-- Encourage daily engagement through a new daily puzzles and user streak tracking.
+- Encourage daily engagement through new daily puzzles and user streak tracking.
-- Establish the project as a portfolio-worthy demonstration of frontend development, responsive design, and user-centered thinking.
+- Establish the project as a portfolio-worthy demonstration of frontend development, responsive design, and user-centred thinking.

 ### Call to Action (CTA)
-The primary call to action is"
-**"Play Today's Puzzle"** - prominently displayed on the homepage to encourage immmediate interaction with the latest Sudoku game.
+The primary call to action is **"Play Today's Puzzle"** - prominently displayed on the homepage to encourage immediate interaction with the latest Sudoku game.

 Secondary CTAs include:
 - **"Choose a Difficulty"** - allowing users to play puzzles at their preferred level (Easy, Medium, Hard, Expert).
-- **"Track You Streak"** - encouraging repeat visitis through progress tracking (planned future feature).
+- **"Track You Streak"** - encouraging repeat visits through progress tracking (planned future feature).

 ## User Experience (UX)
 SudoLogic was designed with a user-centred approach to ensure an engaging, accessible, and intuitive Sudoku experience.
-By following Jesse Jame Garrett's Five Planes of UX - **Strategy, Scope, Structure, Skeleton, and Surface** i the design and functionality of the site were carefully planned and executed to meet both the user and the business goals.
+By following Jesse Jame Garrett's Five Planes of UX - **Strategy, Scope, Structure, Skeleton, and Surface** the design and functionality of the site were carefully planned and executed to meet both the user and the business goals.

 ### User Goals
 At the Strategy Plane, I focused on identifying and prioritising the core needs of our target users to ensure the app delivers a purposeful and engaging experience.
 These key goals include: